Yasmin

 About Yasmin

-Like other combined contraceptive pills, Yasmin is highly effective in preventing pregnancy, as it works in three ways.
+Like other combined contraceptive pills, Yasmin is highly effective in preventing pregnancy, as it works in 3 ways.
 Firstly, the hormones in Yasmin cause the mucus at the entrance of the womb to thicken, which means that sperm will not be able to make their way to the egg.
 Should this mechanism fail, you are still protected from pregnancy as Yasmin also suppresses ovulation.
 Finally, taking a contraceptive pill causes changes in the texture of the walls inside the womb.
-Even if the first two mechanisms fail, a fertilised egg will not be able to implant in the womb and develop.
+Even if the first 2 mechanisms fail, a fertilised egg will not be able to implant in the womb and develop.

 The risk of thrombosis increases with age and unhealthy habits such as smoking and drinking alcohol.
-Overweight men and women are at a higher risk, as are patients with a family history of blood clots or arteriosclerosis.
+Overweight women are at a higher risk, as are patients with a family history of blood clots or arteriosclerosis.
 If you have any of these conditions, a contraceptive pill like Yasmin may not be suitable for you.

 Your doctor will be able to help you decide whether you can safely take Yasmin.
 Do make sure to provide your GP with all relevant information on your family history and previous health problems.